unicode-org/icu/docs/userguide/design.md

 normal operation.

-When an application is terminating, it may optionally call the function u_cleanup(void) , which will free any heap storage that has been allocated and held by the ICU library.
-The main benefit of u_cleanup() occurs when using memory leak checking tools while debugging or testing an application.
-Without u_cleanup(), memory being held by the ICU library will be reported as leaks.
+When an application is terminating, it may optionally call the function `u_cleanup(void)`, which will free any heap storage that has been allocated and held by the ICU library.
+The main benefit of `u_cleanup()` occurs when using memory leak checking tools while debugging or testing an application.
+Without `u_cleanup()`, memory being held by the ICU library will be reported as leaks.

-( For some platforms, the configure option **--enable-auto-cleanup** (or defining the option UCLN_NO_AUTO_CLEANUP to 0) will add code which automatically cleans up ICU when its shared library is unloaded.
-See comments in ucln_imp.h )
+(For some platforms, the configure option `--enable-auto-cleanup` (or defining the option `UCLN_NO_AUTO_CLEANUP` to 0) will add code which automatically cleans up ICU when its shared library is unloaded.
+See comments in `ucln_imp.h`)

 #### Initializing ICU in Multithreaded Environments

 There is one specialized case where extra care is needed to safely initialize ICU.
 This situation will arise only when ALL of the following conditions occur:

 1. The application main program is written in plain C, not C++.
 2. The application is multithreaded, with the first use of ICU within the process possibly occurring simultaneously in more than one thread.
 3. The application will be run on a platform that does not handle C++ static constructors from libraries when the main program is not in C++.
 Platforms known to exhibit this behavior are Mac OS X and HP/UX.
 Platforms that handle C++ libraries correctly include Windows, Linux and Solaris.

 To safely initialize the ICU library when all of the above conditions apply, the application must explicitly arrange for a first-use of ICU from a single thread before the multi-threaded use of ICU begins (see below for basic steps in safely initializing the ICU library).
-A convenient ICU operation for this purpose is uloc_getDefault() , declared in the header file "unicode/uloc.h".
+A convenient ICU operation for this purpose is `uloc_getDefault()` , declared in the header file `unicode/uloc.h`.

 #### Steps in Safely Initializing ICU in Single and Multi-threaded Environments

-1. If needed, certain data loading functions, such as u_setCommonData() , u_setAppData() , and u_setDataDirectory() , must be called before any other
-    ICU function.
-In addition there are some other heap, mutex, and trace functions, such as u_setMemoryFunctions() and u_setMutexFunctions() , which also must be called during the initial and unused state of ICU.
+1. If needed, certain data loading functions, such as `u_setCommonData()`, `u_setAppData()`, and `u_setDataDirectory()`, must be called before any other ICU function.
+In addition there are some other heap, mutex, and trace functions, such as `u_setMemoryFunctions()` and `u_setMutexFunctions()`, which also must be called during the initial and unused state of ICU.

-2. Next, u_init() can be called to ensure proper loading and initialization of data that are required internally by various ICU functions.
+2. Next, `u_init()` can be called to ensure proper loading and initialization of data that are required internally by various ICU functions.
 Explicit use of this function is needed in a multi-threaded application by the main thread.
-    Each subsequent thread does not need to call u_init() again after the main thread has successfully executed this function.
+   Each subsequent thread does not need to call `u_init()` again after the main thread has successfully executed this function.
 In a single threaded program, calls to this function is not needed but recommended.
 3. After the successful initialization of ICU, normal use of ICU, whether using multiple threads or just a single one, is permitted.
 4. When the application is done using ICU, the individual threads must cease all ICU services leaving only the main thread.

-5. After all but the main thread have released ICU, u_cleanup() can be called.
+5. After all but the main thread have released ICU, `u_cleanup()` can be called.
-    The releasing of the individual threads to ICU is necessary because u_cleanup() is not thread safe.
-In addition, all ICU items, including collators, resource bundles, and converters, must be closed before calling this function. u_cleanup() will free/delete all memory owned by the ICU libraries returning them to their original load state.
+   The releasing of the individual threads to ICU is necessary because `u_cleanup()` is not thread safe.
+In addition, all ICU items, including collators, resource bundles, and converters, must be closed before calling this function. `u_cleanup()` will free/delete all memory owned by the ICU libraries returning them to their original load state.
 Generally, this function should be called only once just before an application exits.
-    However, applications needing to dynamically load and unload the ICU libraries can call this function just before the library unloads. u_cleanup() also clears any ICU heap functions, mutex functions, or trace functions that may haven been set for the process.
-If ICU is to be reinitialized after calling u_cleanup() , these runtime override functions will need to be setup again if they are still required.
-Great care needs to be exercised when using u_cleanup() and should only be implemented by those who know what they are doing.
-In any event, if the application doesn't exit and requires ICU again after correctly calling u_cleanup() , go back to step (1).
+   However, applications needing to dynamically load and unload the ICU libraries can call this function just before the library unloads.
+   `u_cleanup()` also clears any ICU heap functions, mutex functions, or trace functions that may haven been set for the process.
+If ICU is to be reinitialized after calling `u_cleanup()`, these runtime override functions will need to be setup again if they are still required.
+Great care needs to be exercised when using `u_cleanup()` and should only be implemented by those who know what they are doing.
+In any event, if the application doesn't exit and requires ICU again after correctly calling `u_cleanup()`, go back to step (1).

 ### Error Handling